-We study the evolution of behaviour in insects, particularly sexual and reproductive behaviour.
+We study the evolution and ecology of insect behaviour, particularly sexual and reproductive behaviour.

 Dr David Shuker